Kitchen Faucets 101

 How to Install a Kitchen Faucet: Step-By-Step Plumbing Guide

-1) The first thing to do is to read and follow the manufacturer’s installation instructions.
+1) First of all, read and follow the manufacturer’s installation instructions.
 Some of the new faucets need some assembly you can mount the faucet to the sink.
 Follow the manufacturer’s directions.

 2) If the faucets packaging included a rubber gasket, insert it between the base plate of the faucet and the sink top to create a watertight seal.
 In case there is no gasket, you may have to pack the cavity of the faucet with plumber’s putty.
 Now you can insert the faucet body through the holes in the sink top.
 Thread the mounting nuts onto the faucet shafts.
 Center the threaded shafts in the sink’s holes and tighten the nuts firmly.